 The Pennsylvania Convention Center annually publishes a Year in Review to highlight significant changes at the facility, the great success achieved by those improvements, and the bright prospects for continued success.
 The booklet details the Convention Center’s vital role in attracting visitors, driving the region’s economy, and sustaining tens of thousands of hospitality industry jobs.

-In the annual reports, you will find the story of how the Convention Center refocused, reorganized and recommitted itself to the mission of serving as a leading economic force for the region’s hospitality industry.
+In our annual reports, you will find the story of how the Convention Center became a leading venue nationally and internationally, serving as an economic force for the Philadelphia region’s hospitality industry.

 Education and Training for Youths and Adults